Research Fields and Areas

 ※ The research area known from FY2010 to FY2021 as "low-carbon societies" has been renamed "carbon neutrality" as of FY2022.

-This research area consists of energy conservation, promotion of the utilization of renewable energies, and research and development of smart society; research outcomes can potentially be utilized to cut greenhouse gas emissions and realize a low carbon future.
+This research area consists of energy conservation, promotion of the utilization of renewable energies, and research and development of smart society; research outcomes can potentially be utilized to cut greenhouse gas emissions and realize a carbon neutral future.

 Sorghum bred for improved fuel properties to develop fuel pellets and particle boards of low-environmental impact type, and to revegetate tropical grass wasteland.